transloadit/uppy/ARCHITECTURE.md

   .on('error', handleError);
 ```

 3. In ```transloadit-js``` everything is a plugin: a `Modal` dialog, `Drag & Drop`, `Instagram`.
-We take the general approach from the new Babel and PostCSS — almost barebones by default, each chunk of functionality exists as separate plugin — easier to pick and choose exactly what you need, to get a lightweight solution for production, while also easier to develop and avoid merge conflicts.
+We borrow general approach from the new Babel and PostCSS — almost barebones by default, each chunk of functionality exists as separate plugin — easier to pick and choose exactly what you need to get a lightweight solution for production, while also easier to develop and avoid merge conflicts.

-4. Presets should exist with basic plugins like Modal & Dragndrop.
+4. Presets should exist with basic plugins like `Modal` & `Drag & Drop`.
 This should let people who just want to get it working as quickly as possible get started in seconds:
     ```javascript
     transloadit
       .set({ wait: true })